 Advancing Clinical and Translational Science

-- Next-generation technologies to transform the nature of clinical research and practice,
+- Expand to support the full spectrum of clinical and translational research.

-The North Carolina Translational and Clinical Sciences (NC TraCS) Institute, the integrated home of the Clinical and Translational Science Awards (CTSA) program at UNC-CH, is supported through the National Institutes of Health (NIH), grant 1UL1TR001111.
+NC TraCS is the integrated home of the Clinical and Translational Science Awards (CTSA) program at UNC-CH.
+It is supported through the National Institutes of Health (NIH), grant 1UL1TR001111.
 The CTSA program is led by the NIH’s National Center for Advancing Translational Sciences (NCATS).

 Hold the date: October 1, NC TraCS Open House